 Cillian Murphy, who plays the lead role Tommy Shelby, told NME: “You’ll have to speak to Steven.
 That’s his baby.
 It would have to be a six hour movie.
 It would have to be a standalone thing.”

-Helen McRory, who plays Polly Gray, admitted that she was open to all ideas as long as Knight kept producing some great writing.
+Helen McCrory, who plays Polly Gray, admitted that she was open to all ideas as long as Knight kept producing some great writing.

 Will The Legitimate Peaky Blinders festival return?

 Peaky Blinders series five is now available to watch in full on BBC iPlayer.
-It will be available to watch on Netflix from October 4, 2019.
+It became available to watch on Netflix on October 4, 2019.
 Check out everything else you need to know about season five here.